ahadjawaid/node-api-docker/README.md

 It is a working project

-A RESTful api server locally using docker and MongoDB
+A RESTful api server locally using Docker and MongoDB and written in TypeScript

 - It 🏃runs a server (docker) using nodejs [v16]
 - Exposes following RESTFUL endpoints with all CRUD operations perisited through MongoDB